-An alternative option to consider would be a debt forgiveness, which erases debt without penalties.
-Once you meet certain eligibility requirements, a lender will forgive the remaining balances on your debts without any added fees or penalties.
-And they will report the debt as paid-in-full to the three credit bureaus.
+An alternative option to consider is debt forgiveness.
+This isn’t available for all types of debt but if you meet the eligibility requirements for lenders that do offer it, they will forgive the remaining balances on your debts without any added fees or penalties.
+They will also report the debt as paid in full to the three credit bureaus.

 Forewarning, debt forgiveness is fairly rare.
 The most common type of debt forgiveness occurs with federal student loan debts.
 However, to qualify, you must be in the military or a public service profession, like nursing or teaching.

-Another form of forgiveness comes in the shape of tax debt forgiveness.
-In this case, you would have to prove you are not legally responsible for the debt, which happens in “Innocent Spouse” cases.
-For example, you may prove your spouse incurred tax debt without your knowledge.
+The other most common form of forgiveness comes in the shape of tax debt forgiveness.
+Usually, it involves proving you are not legally responsible for the debt.
+An example of this is “Innocent Spouse” cases, where you prove your spouse incurred tax debt without your knowledge.

 Discharge it through bankruptcy

-Alternatively, consider opting for a Chapter 13 bankruptcy filing.
-It takes between 36-60 months to complete.
-Chapter 13 bankruptcy sets up a repayment plan that lets you pay back at least a portion of your debts before final discharge.
-And your credit report penalty is shorter at seven years.
+Chapter 13 is another form of bankruptcy that takes between 36-60 months to complete.
+It involves a repayment plan that lets you pay back a portion of your debts before final discharge.
+The credit report penalty is shorter than that of Chapter 7 and only stays on your credit report for seven years.

 Wait it out

 If all else fails, you can always wait for the statute of limitations to expire.
 Debt collectors only have a set window of time that they can legally pursue you for a debt.
-When that clock runs out —usually at 10 years depending on the state—collectors can no longer sue you for the debt in civil court.
+When that clock runs out —usually 10 years depending on the state—collectors can no longer sue you for the debt in civil court.

-This doesn’t only apply to credit cards, but also utilities and medical bills that have gone into collections.
-It can also apply to IRS collection efforts.
-The IRS will only attempt to collect on back taxes for ten years.
+This doesn’t only apply to credit cards.
+Utilities and medical bills that have gone into collections and even IRS collection efforts can fall under the statute of limitations.
+The IRS will only attempt to collect back taxes for ten years.
 After ten years, they will stop garnishing your wages or pursuing any further collection actions.

-Be aware that this won’t work for student loans.
-There is no statute of limitations on collection for federal student loans.
-So, you can be pursued for what you owe indefinitely in this case.
+Note, that there is no statute of limitations on collection for federal student loans.
+You can be pursued for what you owe indefinitely in this case.

 Word of advice: Be careful what you say to debt collectors.
-If you make a statement acknowledging that you owe debt, then the statute of limitations may be reset.
+If you make a statement acknowledging that you owe a debt, the statute of limitations may reset.